 Mr Chatfield has over 30 years experience in the resources and transport sectors.
 He has extensive experience in financial management, capital markets, mergers and acquisitions and risk management.
-Mr Chatfield is currently a non-executive director of Seek Limited (since 2005), non-executive director of Whitehaven Coal (since 2007) and chairman of Virgin Blue Holdings Limited (since June 2007) and director of Virgin Blue Holdings Limited (since May 2006).
-Mr Chatfield was a director of Toll Holdings Limited from 1998 to September 2008.
+Mr Chatfield is currently a non-executive director of Seek Limited (since 2005), Whitehaven Coal (since 2007) and Transurban Group (since Feb 2009) and Chairman of Virgin Blue Holdings Limited (since June 2007) and Director of Virgin Blue Holdings Limited (since May 2006).
+Mr Chatfield was a Director of Toll Holdings Limited from 1998 to September 2008.